Bachelor of Science/Master of Public Health

 This dual degree program requires five years of full-time study to acquire a Bachelor of Science degree in one of the specified concentrations at Sargent College and the Master of Public Health degree in one of the eight concentrations at the School of Public Health.

 Up to 16 credits of graduate-level School of Public Health coursework will be completed in the last two years of undergraduate study and applied to both the BS and MPH degrees.
 At the completion of the BS degree requirements (128+ credits) at Sargent College, the Bachelor of Science degree will be awarded.
-At the end of the fifth year (32+ additional credits of SPH coursework) the Master in Public Health degree will be awarded.
+At the end of the fifth year or a minimum of 32+ additional credits of SPH coursework, the Master in Public Health degree will be awarded.

 Students in the public health minor must take note that courses which have been applied toward an undergraduate public health minor cannot be counted towards a graduate degree in public health, even if the courses are in excess of the credits required for a bachelor’s degree at Boston University.
 In addition, the 500-level courses from the School of Public Health may not be applied towards a graduate degree at the School of Public Health.